Explore this Section

 SPIRE is a thoroughly international school, and is particularly welcoming to international students, as well as providing plenty of opportunities for home students to broaden their horizons.

-We have staff with educational backgrounds in a wide variety of countries, such as Sweden, Canada, Bulgaria, Italy, Austria, Romania, and Turkey, who present their research all around the world.
+We have staff with educational backgrounds in a wide variety of countries, such as Sweden, Germany, Bulgaria, Italy, Austria, Romania, and Turkey, who present their research all around the world.
 Students have the opportunity to hear visiting lecturers from various different countries, arranged through our ERASMUS partnerships.

 International students will join established international communities at Keele, and will find plenty of support mechanisms in place to help them make the transition to study in the UK (see the ‘International Applicants’ button above).